datastax/cassandra-data-apis/docs/protecting/README.md

 NGNIX can also be used control access using either an [external authentication service](#external-authentication-1) or [TLS client certificates](#client-certificates-1).

-Start with a basic proxy forwarding:
+Start with basic proxy forwarding:

 ```
 server {